 It’ll work indoors and outdoors.
 The feet are non-marking, but they’re also rugged enough to deal with gravel, cement, or tarmac.

-Little Giant (who make this one) offer a 1-year warranty.
+Little Giant (who make this one) offers a 1-year warranty.

 It’s not going to help you out past a single story.
 If you’re planning anything more ambitious, keep reading!